-Minimum first time deposit is $200. eToro accounts are denominated in USD so whatever currency you deposit will automatically be converted to USD.
+Minimum first time deposit is $50 for US users, see the full deposit limits VS location here. eToro accounts are denominated in USD so whatever currency you deposit will automatically be converted to USD.

 Due to the complex amount of trading options on eToro, the fee structure varies from asset to asset.
 Looking directly at the cryptocurrency trade fees will be quite a shock for serious investors.

-Keep in mind that there’s also a withdrawal fee applicable when you decide it’s time to cash out.
-You can only cash fiat money out of eToro, and you’ll be charged $25 for each withdrawal.
+For non-US users there’s also a withdrawal fee applicable when you decide it’s time to cash out.
+When cashing fiat money out of eToro, you’ll be charged $5 for each withdrawal ($0 for US users).